 Written materials can also be a great way to get information and expand your knowledge.
 The American Diabetes Association Complete Guide to Diabetes, for example, is a good general reference on diabetes.
 The Diabetes Self-Management Answer Book is full of in-depth tips to help you take charge of your diabetes.

-If you like Web-based resources, scores of diabetes-related Internet blogs exist, including the ones on our own Web site (www.diabetesselfmanagement.com).
-Although many are decidedly not authoritative sources of information, diabetes blogs offer a ready supply of potentially useful ideas, experiences, and musings.
+If you like Web-based resources, scores of diabetes-related Internet blogs exist, including the ones on our own website.
+Although many diabetes blogs are decidedly not authoritative sources of information, they offer a ready supply of potentially useful ideas, experiences, and musings.
 But don’t change your self-care regimen solely because of something you read on a blog or in the news.
 Each person’s diabetes is different and requires an individualized approach.
 Speak to your health-care provider about new products or ideas you read about.

 Educating children about their diabetes can be particularly challenging.
 Fortunately, numerous materials have been developed for this purpose.
 Some of the products with especially positive consumer ratings include the CD-ROM “Diabetes Education for Kids” by dbaza, inc. (for PC only) and the workbook It’s Time to Learn About Diabetes by Jean Betschart Roemer.
-Reviews of other materials for children, with links to buy them online, are available at the Web site Children With Diabetes (www.childrenwithdiabetes.com) in the “Products” section.
-Another helpful resource is the “Kids Online” Web site of the Juvenile Diabetes Research Foundation (http://kids.jdrf.org).
+Reviews of other materials for children, with links to buy them online, are available at the website Children With Diabetes in the “Products” section.

 Prescription medicines impose a heavy financial burden on many people with diabetes, and depending on your income and insurance coverage, it may be difficult to reduce this expense substantially.
 A number of options can, however, generate at least some savings.
 One is using a mail-order pharmacy; many insurance companies offer reduced co-pays for this service, and the actual cost of the drug is likely to be lower, too.
 This will benefit you directly if your insurance plan has restrictions on the total cost of covered prescriptions within a time period (as does Medicare Part D), or if you are paying for the drug yourself.

 If you do not have insurance coverage for prescription drugs, you may be tempted to use an online Canadian mail-order pharmacy.
-While this can cut costs, it is technically illegal under federal law, and the US Food and Drug Administration (FDA) plays no role in the oversight of non-US pharmacies.
-Nevertheless, several states, including Illinois, Kansas, Missouri, Vermont, and Wisconsin, have authorized programs through which their residents can order medicines from select foreign pharmacies.
+While this can cut costs, it is technically illegal under federal law, and the U.S. Food and Drug Administration (FDA) plays no role in the oversight of non-U.S. pharmacies.
+Nevertheless, several states, including Illinois, Kansas, Missouri, Vermont, Wisconsin, Minnesota, New Hampshire, North Dakota, Rhode Island, Washington and the District of Columbia, and Nevada have authorized programs through which their residents can order medicines from select foreign pharmacies.
 (No insurance companies recognize these programs.)

 When selecting either a traditional or a mail-order pharmacy, look for the lowest total cost of all your prescriptions.
 Mixing and matching pharmacies may save a little bit of money, but buying all of your drugs from one place allows pharmacists to check for potentially dangerous drug interactions.